atlanhq/camelot/docs/user/advanced.rst

 Flag superscripts and subscripts
 --------------------------------

-There might be cases where you want to differentiate between the text, and superscripts or subscripts, like this `PDF <../_static/pdf/superscript.pdf>`_.
+There might be cases where you want to differentiate between the text and superscripts or subscripts, like this `PDF <../_static/pdf/superscript.pdf>`_.

 .. figure:: ../_static/png/superscript.png
     :alt: A PDF with superscripts
     :align: left

 In this case, the text that `other tools`_ return, will be ``24.912``.
-This is harmless as long as there is that decimal point involved.
-But when it isn't there, you'll be left wondering why the results of your data analysis were 10x bigger!
+This is relatively harmless when that decimal point is involved.
+But when it isn't there, you'll be left wondering why the results of your data analysis are 10x bigger!

 You can solve this by passing ``flag_size=True``, which will enclose the superscripts and subscripts with ``<s></s>``, based on font size, as shown below.